YuanGao0317/angular-assessment/README.md

 # Angular Assessment

 This is a personal website with Angular front-end and rails backend.
+They are separate.
+The idea is that I want an individual backend as the admin system, and the backend also has its own views in order to manage the database such as creating a new post.
 It is not fully functional website.
 I add some functionalities to the 'blog' page, for instance, showing the post and adding comments.
 You are able to add new post in the backend after logged in.